When Every Day is April Fool's Day

 Cawston Ostrich Farm in South Pasadena, California was the first ostrich farm to locate near Los Angeles (just 3 miles north; Hollywood didn’t even exist at the time).
 The farm opened to the public in 1886 with eighteen imported ostriches that had survived the 1885 journey from South Africa, a number that quickly grew.

-From the late 1880s until 1935 when the farm closed down, tourists and other farm visitors to the area could ride on the ostriches, go for an ostrich carriage ride, or buy ostrich feathered hats.
+From the late 1880s until 1935 when Cawston Ostrich Farm closed down, tourists and other farm visitors to the area could ride on the ostriches, go for an ostrich carriage ride, or buy ostrich feathered hats.

 (Margarita Fischer 1917 Ostrich Carriage Ridge Photo: Picture-Play)

-Adjacent to the ostrich farm were a pigeon farm, and an alligator farm, making it a trifecta attraction for tourists.
+Adjacent to the ostrich farm were a pigeon farm, and an alligator farm, making it a trifecta attraction of oddities for tourists.

 When David Horsley Company’s 1916 silent movie Ostrich Plumes (aka The Ostrich Tip) starring William Clifford and Margaret Gibson was filmed at the Cawston Ostrich farm, Motion Picture News reported there were more than 500 ostriches on the farm at that time.